 If installation above a wood burning stove, it is important that the beam is installed a safe distance away.
 Our beams are made from solid oak which means they are a combustible material.

-If you are getting your stove and beam installed at the same time, this should be done by a HETAS registered installer, they will know where the beam can be positioned in relation to the stove, if you choose to position it higher that this then that’s absolutely fine.
+If you are getting your stove and beam installed at the same time, this should be done by a HETAS registered installer.
+The installer will know how close the beam can be positioned in relation to the stove.

 The stove itself should have a manual with details inside of how close it can be to combustible materials.
 If you don’t have your manual, you can usually find a manual online by searching for your stove make and model.
-The heat output of the stove can change the distance needed however the average distance from the stove to the beam is approximate 450mm as a minimum.
+The heat output of the stove can change the distance needed however the average distance from the stove to the beam is 450mm as a minimum.
+(See A in diagram)

-Electric and gas firs should also have some information within the manual for how far combustible materials can be positioned.
+Electric and gas fires should also have some information within the manual for how far combustible materials can be positioned.

 The manual will tell you how far away from the stove, the beam can be positioned but it will not tell you how far away from the flue it can be....

-As a general rule, combustible materials should be placed 3 times the diameter of the flue pipe away.
+As a general rule, combustible materials should be placed 3 times the diameter of the flue pipe away from the flue.
 For example: if your flue pipe is 5” in diameter, then the beam will need to be at least 15” away from the flue, and this is in any direction (upwards or diagonally).
+(See B in diagram above)

 You can purchase Twin Wall Flue Pipes which are insulated to allow you to decrease the distance needed.
 Most twin wall flues have a distance to combustible rating of either 50mm, 60mm or 70mm, in comparison to a single wall flue that should be kept three times its diameter away from combustibles.